Finnish minelayer Riilahti: Riilahti during the Continuation War

 Riilahti and Ruotsinsalmi began mining the Gulf of Finland on June 26, 1941, immediately after the outbreak of the Continuation War.
 Riilahti launched almost 1,000 sea mines during 1941, most of them in the Juminda minefield.

 In 1941, Riilahti managed to seize control of a Soviet barge and participated in minesweeping operations south of the Hanko Peninsula.

 In the summer of 1942, Riilahti laid numerous mines near Hogland.

 Riilahti was sent as reinforcement to the island of Someri on 8 July 1942, when the Russians tried to land and take the island.
-She was involved in artillery duels with ships from the Soviet Navy, gave fire support to the Finnish defenders on the island and fended of several air attacks.
+She was involved in artillery duels with ships from the Soviet Navy, gave fire support to the Finnish defenders on the island and fended off several air attacks.
 The vessel counted 56 aircraft attacking her, but she survived, thanks to the gallantry of her crew.
 The island was held by the Finnish defenders.

 The Marshal of Finland, Gustaf Mannerheim, awarded the Mannerheim Cross to Osmo Kivilinna on 8 March 1943, citing the war record of the ship, whose characteristics still were not all known.
 The ship had also previously sunk the Soviet submarine Shch-406 together with some German patrol vessels on 26 May 1943.